 The most successful businesses do not simply sell products or services.
 They sell a brand.
 A brand is more than just the company name or logo.
 It is the image your company projects.
 It’s the first thing that comes to mind when a person hears your name.
 It can be a feeling, a message, an expectation, or even an entire lifestyle.

 It takes a lot to create a brand, and once you do, you’ll want to protect it.
-A company, or brand, style guide is essential to helping with both.
+A company, or brand, a style guide is essential to help with both.

 How do you create a Company Style Guide?

 Before you can tell others how to represent your brand, you must first have a thorough understanding of your own brand.
 If you don’t already have a branding statement, then our first style guide tip is to create one.
 Define your brand in a few sentences.

 Remember that a brand statement is different from your mission statement.
 Although it may encompass similar ideas, a mission statement is your business goal while a branding statement is your image goal.
 Once you’ve created the statement collect other things you may need with it.
 Logo PNGs, team photos, CEO headshots etc.